 Transfer of ownership

 Deed of Gift form (.pdf): To transfer ownership of the archival materials to the Beulah Culbertson Archives and Special Collections, donors must sign a deed of gift.
 The deed of gift includes a brief description of the material donated and can be customized to address the individual donor’s needs.
-The donation becomes official once it is reviewed, approved, and counter-signed by the Special Collections Librarian/University Archivist.
+The donation becomes official once it is reviewed, approved, and counter-signed by the Special Collections Librarian/University Archivist or Dean.